Upgrading your Hardware key to V13

-- selecting the Up To Version checkbox in the Requested Upgrade section and typing 13 in the entry field
+- Checking the Up To Version checkbox in the Requested Upgrade section and typing 13 in the entry field

-- click the Generate Request button and an upgrade request will be generated
+- Clicking the Generate Request button so that an upgrade request is generated

 - Once the upgrade request is generated, you can click the Email All button to send an automatic request to LANSA licensing.